-However, alongside the benefits of these tools are also several risks, including potential legal, ethical, or reputational issues which could ultimately result in significant harm to individual members of our community, and SAC and its ability to provide a safe and supportive work and learning environment.
+However, alongside the benefits of these tools are also several risks, including potential legal, ethical, or reputational issues which could ultimately result in significant harm to members and followers, and SA and its ability to provide a safe and supportive information environment.
 The lines between personal and professional social media usage often become blurred, and content can circulate quickly, and rapidly get out of control.

-SAC acknowledges the right to academic freedom and freedom of expression.
-However, conduct on social media and in online communications is treated the same way as any other conduct for the purposes of SAC policies and procedures.
-Users are expected to be aware of the standards of conduct required by SAC and our community and to maintain these standards, that this applies equally to inappropriate behaviour via social media and other online communications.
+SA acknowledges the right to freedom of expression.
+However, conduct on social media and in online communications is treated the same way as any other conduct for the purposes of SA policies and procedures.
+Users are expected to be aware of the standards of conduct required by SA for our members and followers and to maintain these standards, that this applies equally to inappropriate behaviour via social media and other communication channels.

-Social media and other online communications tools also present a high risk in relation to the sharing of personal data.
+Social media and other communication channels also present a high risk in relation to the sharing of personal data.
 Users must ensure that their communications on these channels comply with all the requirements and policies relating to our expected behaviours and the sharing and accessing of data, as well as data security and data protection.

-The purpose of this policy is to set out the required standards of behavior of all users of SAC branded communications tools, at all times, when using social media and other online communication tools.
+The purpose of this policy is to set out the required standards of behaviour of all users of SA branded communications channels, at all times, when using social media and other communication channels.

 3. TYPE OF COMMUNICATION TOOLS